October 30, 2022

-It is about 9:00am, half an hour after the children have come inside from the playground and began their work.
-I have just arrived to the school to observe the classroom of my son a few months ago.
-As I walk towards his classroom I see two children, probably 5 or 6 years old, with the long one thousand chain laid out along the hallway.
+It is about 9:00 am, half an hour after the children have come inside from the playground and begun their work.
+I just arrived at the school to observe the classroom of my son a few months ago.
+As I walk towards his classroom I see two children, probably 5 or 6 years old, with the long one thousand chains laid out along the hallway.
 As the name suggests, this is a chain comprised of a thousand golden beads, laid upon a fleece mat cut to the right size and length.
-The children are counting the beads one by one and laying number tiles by the appropriate beads as they count all the way up to one thousand.
+The children are counting the beads one by one and lay number tiles by the appropriate beads as they count all the way up to one thousand.
 They glance up at me as I walk by, smile, then go back to their work.

 I scan the room and find him, sitting among a group of 3-4 other children and their teacher.
 They are working with the puzzle map of North America, learning the names of the different countries.
 Then they sing a song that names them all, and I can hear his voice loud and clear singing with the others.
 It’s the first time I have heard him sing so clearly and confidently, and my heart swells with pride.
 I know he must feel very comfortable here.

-Almost all the children are engrossed in their work, be it practical life, math, sensorial, etc. A few may be engaged in conversation, or a lone child may simply be observing others as they work before deciding what work to choose for himself.
+Almost all children are engrossed in their work, be it practical life, math, sensorial, etc. A few may be engaged in conversation, or a lone child may simply be observing others as they work before deciding what work to choose for himself.
 It doesn’t surprise me exactly, but it always astounds me just how calm and orderly the classroom is.
-Over the course of an hour or so I watch my son get a new lesson, work on a puzzle with one of his best friends, and have snack (washing his hands beforehand, putting his dirty plate away afterwards.
+Over the course of an hour or so I watch my son get a new lesson, work on a puzzle with one of his best friends, and have a snack (washing his hands beforehand and putting his dirty plate away afterward.
 He always seems so grown up in the classroom).

 Before long I look at the clock and see it’s time for me to leave.
 I catch the teacher’s eye and give a small wave to let her know I’m leaving, then quietly slip out so as not to disturb anyone’s concentration.
 I take a deep breath as I walk back to my car, feeling a sense of peace and joy come over me.
 This is such a wonderful place for my child to be, and I am so glad he is here.